Harry and the Hendersons: Critical response

+Harry and the Hendersons earned mixed reviews from professional critics.
+On Rotten Tomatoes, the film has an approval rating of 48% based on reviews from 21 critics, with an average rating of 5.2/10.

-Michael Wilmington of the Los Angeles Times commended Lithgow's performance and the film's "technical triumphs", the latter of which he noted "seem to overpower its weak, juiceless [...] gags".
+Michael Wilmington of the Los Angeles Times commended Lithgow's performance and the film's "technical triumphs", the latter of which he noted "seem to overpower its weak, juiceless ... gags".
 Dave Kehr, writing for The Chicago Tribune, wrote that the film "takes a leisurely spin through the standard Spielberg themes, without gathering the visual grandeur or emotional extravagance that are Spielberg's trademarks".
 Both Wilmington and Kehr noted an influence of Spielberg on director William Dear, with Wilmington calling Dear "a film maker immersing himself so thoroughly in the sensibility of another that he disappears--like a drowning man sinking slowly beneath waves of chocolate"; Kehr wrote that "[Dear's] personality seems wholly subsumed by Spielberg's."

 Gene Siskel and Roger Ebert reviewed the film negatively, with Siskel calling it "a very manipulative movie that anyone who's seen E.T. has seen before", and Ebert stating that "What it lacks is any sense of awe about the fact there could be a Bigfoot, an unknown creature living in the woods with a mind of its own, [...]
 Harry is so cute, so gentle, so lovable that there is no sense of mystery and no sense of awe.
 There's no belief that he's really Bigfoot."

 In 2007, Slant Magazine's Eric Henderson gave the film a score of two out of four stars, writing that "Just as Mac and Me eventually devolved into a feature-length commercial for McDonald's, Harry and the Hendersons eventually emerges as a vegetarian screed."

-On Rotten Tomatoes, the film has an approval rating of 45% based on reviews from 22 critics, with an average rating of 5.2/10.